ooraul/yatt/README.md

 # yatt (Yet Another Task Tracker)

 A simple and minimalist task tracker.
+Made with Spring Boot and Next.js.